 Mining and New Zealand’s Conservation Estate

-- There are currently 3.4 million hectares of New Zealand public conservation land listed on Schedule Four of the Crown Minerals Act 1991, including a sub-set of national parks, and 5.1 million hectares of conservation land not listed on Schedule Four
+- There are currently 3.4 million hectares of New Zealand public conservation land listed in Schedule Four of the Crown Minerals Act 1991, including a sub-set of national parks, and 5.1 million hectares of conservation land not listed in Schedule Four

-- In March 2010, the Government released a discussion paper suggesting some conservation land be released from Schedule Four of the Crown Minerals Act for possible availability for mining
+- In 2010, the then Government released a discussion paper suggesting some conservation land be released from Schedule Four [of the Crown Minerals Act] for possible mining; 40,000 people marched on Queen Street in protest, with some 37,500 submissions made.
+In response, the Government decided not to remove any land from Schedule Four.

-Mining Given Preferential Treatment for Use of Conservation Land
+Mining Given Preferential Treatment to Use Conservation Land

 - The legislation around mining and conservation and is problematic.
 There is reasonable protection for conservation land under the Conservation Act 1987, but in the Crown Minerals Act, mining was exempted and given a less rigorous consenting process.
 Further to that, the purpose of the Crown Minerals Act was changed in 2013 to be an Act to “promote” mining!
 We have been lobbying for this to change, and have been submitting on any opportunities to amend this bad legislation.

 Coromandel and Gold Mining